-By understanding the problem space state management libraries operate in, it allows us to better understand why there are so many different libraries taking different approaches.
+Understanding the problem space state management libraries operate in allows us to better understand why so many different libraries take different approaches.

 We’ll take a look at modern approaches and patterns that can be found in libraries like Recoil, Jotai, Zustand, Valtio and how others like React tracked and React query and how fit into the ever evolving landscape.

-By the end we should be more equipped to accurately assess the trade-offs libraries make when we need to chose one that makes sense for our applications needs.
+By the end, we should be more equipped to accurately assess libraries’ trade-offs when choosing one that makes sense for our application’s needs.

 The problems global state management libraries need to solve

 Ability to read stored state from anywhere in the component tree.
 This is the most basic function of a state management library.